Connected even factors in the square of essentially 2-edge connected graphs: A Useful lemma

 \begin{lemma}(Useful lemma) Let $G$ be a connected graph without non-trivial bridges and without bad leaves (except $K_{1,2}, K_{1,3}$) and $u$ be a vertex of $G$ that is neither a cut vertex nor a leaf (if any).

-Then $G^{2}$ has a $[2,4]$-factor $F$ such that \begin{itemize} \item [a)] $d_F(x)=2$, where $x$ is not a cut vertex of $G$; \item [b)] both edges of $F$ incident with $u$ belong to $G$; \item [c)] for each cut vertex $y$ of $G$ it holds that $d_F(y)=4$ and at least two edges of $F$ incident with $y$ belong to $G$, moreover if $y$ is a trivial cut vertex, then these two edges are trivial bridges; \item [d)] for any cut vertex $y$ of $G$, the two edges incident with $u$ in $F$ are distinct from the two edges incident with $y$ in $F$ as specified in (c); \item [e)] for any two cut vertices $y_1$ and $y_2$ of $G$, the two edges of $F$ incident with $y_1$ as specified in $(c$) are distinct from those with $y_2$. \end{itemize} \end{lemma}
+Then $G^{2}$ has a $[2,4]$-factor $F$ such that \begin{itemize} \item [a)] $d_F(x)=2$ for any vertex $x$ that is not a cut vertex of $G$; \item [b)] both edges of $F$ incident with $u$ belong to $G$; \item [c)] for each cut vertex $y$ of $G$ it holds that $d_F(y)=4$ and at least two edges of $F$ incident with $y$ belong to $G$, moreover if $y$ is a trivial cut vertex, then these two edges are trivial bridges; \item [d)] for any cut vertex $y$ of $G$, the two edges incident with $u$ in $F$ are distinct from the two edges incident with $y$ in $F$ as specified in (c); \item [e)] for any two cut vertices $y_1$ and $y_2$ of $G$, the two edges of $F$ incident with $y_1$ as specified in $(c$) are distinct from those with $y_2$ as specified in~(c). \end{itemize} \end{lemma}

-\begin{proof} If $G$ is $K_{1,s}$, for $s\geq4$, then the result is obvious.
+\begin{proof} If $G$ is $K_{1,s}$, for $s\geq4$, then $G^2$ is a complete graph and the result is obvious.
 Now we assume that $G$ contains at least one cyclic block and $G'=G-M$, where $M$ is a set of all leaves adjacent with all trivial cut vertices of $G$.

 Let $\mathbb{O}=B_{1}, B_{2}, ..., B_{k}$ be an ordering of all blocks of $G'$ such that either $u\in V(B_{1})$, if any, or we choose arbitrary cyclic block as $B_{1}$, satisfying the following properties: